-I have no more photos, but there exists textual evidence of even older history.
+I have no more photos, but there exists textual evidence of even older history of MBB members.
 In a Rodong Sinmun article on the Pyongyang Taedongmun Kindergarten it is mentioned that MB violin players started their education there.

 http://www.rodong.rep.kp/ko/index.php?strPageID=SF01_02_01&newsID=2015-01-25-0034&chAction=S .
 Taedongmun Kindergarten is in the centre of Pyongyang, neighbouring the Taedongmun Park, very near the Kim Il Song Square, which is the absolute centre of Pyongyang.
 It is specialized in violin and kayagum education.
 Also the former Unhasu Orchestra concert master, first violin Mun Kyong-jin, who performed solo in Paris in March 2013, started his career there as a child.
 A glimpse inside of the institution can be seen here https://youtu.be/PB965kCG0n4.

 Another elite kindergarten, where some of the members of MB could have been educated as children, is the Kyongsang Kindergarten 경상유치원, situated between Mansudae Hill and Tedong River near Okryu Bridge in central Pyongyang, being specialized in musical education of pre-school age children.
 It has an underground wading pool with warm water, is visited by KJU http://www.kcna.co.jp/item/2012/201207/news15/20120715-01ee.html, and foreign diplomats https://youtu.be/2dGnxIWkljk .

 When the girls had become a little older, Pyongyang Ryulgok [= Chestnut Valley] Middle School (평양률곡중학교 平壌栗谷中学校 ), also called ”The Nightingale School”, would have been a fitting educational institution for them.
 It is specialized in musical education, and has provided children’s voices to over 3500 songs used in animations, films and other recordings (counted in 2008 for a KCNA article).
 The school works closely with the party and the military, and talented children can continue their musical education in higher establishments, but they can also enter the stage after graduation.
 Even though it is called a middle school, it actually has two levels since the school reform in 2013.
 After that the system became like this: